 RCRA is a federal law that encourages environmentally sound methods for managing commercial and industrial waste as well as household and municipal waste.
 It regulates facilities that generate, transport, treat, store, or dispose of hazardous waste.
-The vast majority of furniture manufacturers and refinishers are considered hazardous waste generators, rather than treatment, storage, and disposal facilities (TSDFs), which are subject to more rigorous regulations.
+Many textile manufacturing facilities may be considered hazardous waste generators, rather than treatment, storage, and disposal facilities (TSDFs), which are subject to more rigorous regulations.